radical-cybertools/ExTASY/README.md

 USAGE
 ======

-To use the ASA tool, you will first need to setup two files.
+To use the CSA tool, you will first need to setup two files.

 A configuration file for the Radical Pilot related parameters which would allow us to launch pilot(s) and compute units on the targeted remote machine.
 You will also use this file to mention the Simulation and Analysis kernels to be used.